OfirTheOne/ogn-snackbar/README.md

     })

 **step 2 -** <br>
-in app.component.html (at the top) do :
+In app.component.html (at the top) do :

     <ogn-snackbar-wrapper></ogn-snackbar-wrapper>